 II.
 Application Procedure

-Prospective applicants should request information and forms from the Office of Financial Aid or visit the financial aid web site.
+Prospective applicants should request information and forms from the Office of Student Financial Assistance or visit the financial aid web site.
 Applicants for the schools of law, nursing, and social service should contact the Office of the Dean for information on funds administered by those schools.
 Those interested in graduate assistantships should write directly to the school or department.
 A completed application for admission must be on file by Feb.
 1 to be considered for The Knights of Columbus, The Board of Trustees and the St. Vincent Pallotti scholarships.
 It is recommended that students applying for the other merit-based scholarships also submit their applications by Feb.
 1. Admission is required before financial aid is granted.
 Those graduate applicants who wish to be considered for federal aid must file the Free Application for Federal Student Aid known as FAFSA.